 - Calvyn Gardner and Ana Cabral-Gardner had never been awarded any equity compensation and had not participated in the Company's Equity Incentive Plan (the "Plan").
-The co-CEOs Performance Awards were created based on C-Suite compensation strategies adopted by leading companies listed in the United States in the technology and EV industries, aligning the compensation of founders and CEOs to value creation for the stakeholders of these companies in the form of share performance - The co-CEOs Performance Awards also introduced a clear environmental goal of net zero ahead of the United Nations Decade of Action in 2030, in the forefront of the industry - Calvyn Gardner and Ana Cabral-Gardner will not receive guaranteed performance compensation of any kind neither cash bonuses nor any equity compensation that would vest simply by the passage of time - Instead, such compensation will be 100% at-risk performance awards, which ensures that they will be compensated only if the Company and all of its shareholders do extraordinarily well and the Company achieves its ambitious ESG targets for the benefit of all of its stakeholders.
-As most of the compensation of the Company's management and the Board is equity based, this also means that the co-CEO compensation is tied to the success of everyone at the Company

-- Calvyn Gardner and Ana Cabral-Gardner have successfully steered the Company through the bottom of the cycle of the lithium industry and through the COVID-19 pandemic to date, while several of its peers failed - Calvyn Gardner had forsaken all compensation for his services to the Company during seven out of the ten years he served as CEO.
-Recently, during the onset of COVID-19, he yet again waived his compensation during most of 2020 - Ana Cabral-Gardner has forsaken any and all compensation for her services to the Company for six out of the seven years - Details of co-CEOs Performance Award: - The performance awards consist of a five-year total grant of restricted stock units ("RSUs") in four tranches to vest only if certain market capitalization targets are met and the grant of an aggregate 1,000,000 RSUs to the Co-CEOs of the Company will vest upon Board approval and successful execution of a net-zero plan.
-If none of the four milestones described below is achieved, the co-CEOs will not receive any performance compensation of any kind - Market Cap Milestones: - For the first milestone, the Company's market cap must increase to C\$1.3 billion.
-In that event 500,000 RSUs will vest for each of the co-CEOs - For the second milestone, the Company's market cap must increase an additional C\$250 million to C\$1.55 billion.
-In that event, a further 500,000 RSUs will vest for each of the co-CEOs - For the third milestone, the Company's market cap must increase an additional C\$250 million to C\$1.8 billion.
-In that event, a further 500,000 RSUs will vest for each of the co-CEOs - For the fourth and last milestone, the Company's market cap must increase to C\$2.0 billion.
-In that event, a further 1,000,000 RSUs will vest for each of the co-CEOs - o If all four milestones are achieved, a total of 2,500,000 RSUs will vest for each of the co-CEOs - Net Zero Environmental Milestone (Non-Market Condition Milestone): - If the Company's Board of Directors approve the co-CEOs plan to reach Net Zero and they successfully execute it, a total of 500,000 RSUs will vest for each of the co-CEOs.
+The co-CEOs Performance Awards were created in 2021 based on C-Suite compensation strategies adopted by leading companies listed in the United States in the technology and EV industries, aligning the compensation of founders and CEOs to value creation for the stakeholders of these companies in the form of share performance - The co-CEOs Performance Awards also introduced a clear environmental goal of net zero ahead of the United Nations Decade of Action in 2030, in the forefront of the industry - Calvyn Gardner and Ana Cabral-Gardner will not receive guaranteed performance compensation of any kind - neither cash bonuses nor any equity compensation that would vest simply by the passage of time - Instead, such compensation is 100% at-risk performance awards, which ensures that they will be compensated only if the Company and all of its shareholders do extraordinarily well and the Company achieves its ambitious ESG targets for the benefit of all of its stakeholders.
+As most of the compensation of the Company's management and the Board is equity based, this also means that the co-CEO compensation is tied to the success of everyone at the Company - Calvyn Gardner and Ana Cabral-Gardner have successfully steered the Company through the bottom of the cycle of the lithium industry and through the COVID-19 pandemic to date, while several of its peers failed - Calvyn Gardner had forsaken all compensation for his services to the Company during seven out of the ten years he served as CEO.
+Recently, during the onset of COVID-19, he yet again waived his compensation during most of 2020 - Ana Cabral-Gardner has forsaken any and all compensation for her services to the Company for six out of the seven years - Details of co-CEOs Performance Award: - The performance awards consist of a five-year total grant of restricted stock units ("RSUs") in four tranches vesting only if certain market capitalization targets have been met and the grant of an aggregate 1,000,000 RSUs to the Co-CEOs of the Company vesting upon Board approval and successful execution of a net-zero plan. - Market Cap Milestones: - For the first milestone, the Company's market cap had to increase to C\$1,300,000 at which time 500,000 RSUs vested for each of the co-CEOs - For the second milestone, the Company's market cap had to increase an additional C\$250,000 to C\$1,550,000, at which time a further 500,000 RSUs vested for each of the co-CEOs